 Instructions

 - Mix the vanilla and the yogurt.
-To make this extra easy, use vanilla greek yogurt.
+To make this extra easy, use vanilla Greek yogurt.16 oz 2% Greek yogurt, 1 teaspoon pure vanilla extract or vanilla bean paste

 - Divide the yogurt among four 6 or 8-ounce creme brulee ramekins.